Professor; Co-Director UNC MD/PhD Program

 Our laboratory is interested in understanding the fundamental mechanism by which mammalian cells regulate their survival and death pathways.
 We are particularly interested in identifying differences in the apoptotic pathway between mitotic and postmitotic cells.
 To study this, we use a variety of models including neurons, stem cells and cancer cells.

 We have identified multiple mechanisms by which apoptosis is strictly inhibited in postmitotic cells.
 An increased restriction of apoptosis is particularly beneficial for postmitotic cells such as neurons as they have limited regenerative potential and the need for long-term survival.
-Strikingly, we found that these mechanisms are also utilized by cancer cells to evade apoptosis.
-While neurons and cancer cells are indeed vastly distinct by most criteria, restrictions on apoptosis are physiologically important for long‐term neuronal survival; evasion of apoptosis is also a fundamental hallmark of cancer cells.
+Our overall goals for the cancer projects are to identify differences in apoptosis regulation between mitotic cells and neurons and utilize this knowledge to selectively kill brain tumor cells while sparing neurons.

 Awards and Honors